GiulianoDerosas/GiulianoDerosas/README.md

 </p>

 <p align="justify">
-I have a keen interest in novel & disruptive technologies, always being intrigued about new ideas that can improve the quality of people's lives.
+I have a keen interest in novel & disruptive technologies, always intrigued about new ideas that can improve the quality of people's lives.
 If you'd like to have a chat, or have any questions - please reach out to me at giulianoderosas@gmail.com 📫 Thanks for stopping by!
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)